Statistical hyperbolicity for harmonic measure: Statistical Hyperbolicity

 \subsection{Proof of Theorem~\ref{t:hyperbolic}}

 We now give a quick proof of Theorem~\ref{t:hyperbolic}.
 The ambient geometry in $\H^n$ is already hyperbolic.
-So we can simply bypass the thickness discussion.
-All we need is the separation property for the harmonic measure.
-The argument is similar to the one given for Corollary~\ref{c:separate} in Section~\ref{s:separate}.
+So we can simply bypass the thickness discussion and directly invoke the separation property for the harmonic measure discussed at the end of Section \ref{s:separate}.
+The proof of statistical hyperbolicity then follows the one in Section \ref{s:stat-hyp} and is simpler.